- Certification and Licensure

 For inquiries about the course of study toward the post-baccalaureate teacher certification program with master's degree, please contact Melissa Econom at firstname.lastname@example.org.

 Field experiences are an important component of many of the required courses in the teacher education programs.
-The State of Wisconsin mandates satisfactory performance in a minimum of 100 hours of field experience activities before students can be approved to student teach.
 These experiences must be “developmental in scope and sequence and occur in a variety of school settings.”
 (PI 34.15)

 Field experiences are designed to provide students with opportunities to work with pupils from diverse ethnic, racial, and socio-economic backgrounds in Milwaukee area schools.
 Students will participate in beginning level (Pre-Professional) field experiences and advanced level (Professional) field experiences.
 Expectations and student involvement will increase as students progress from the Pre-Professional to the Professional Program level.
 This will culminate with progression to the full semester student teaching experience which occurs in the final semester.
 At this level, students will be required to assume full responsibility for teaching under the supervision of a highly qualified teacher.